becodeorg/yu-4-css-frameworks-gychem/README.md

 ------------------
 functionalities:
     - working links
-    - play videos in testimonials
+    - fix close video when more videos are opened at the same time

 Responsiveness
     for Tablet [V]